terrafx/terrafx/docs/design/audio.md

   - SDL has `SDL_QueueAudio` for pushing data into their internal buffer, as well as `SDL_AudioCallback` for pull/request-based data using our own buffer.
+  - XAudio2 also appears to have something to this effect
 - Is channel remapping necessary, or do we just assume channels are already in the correct order?
+- Do we make `IAudioDeviceOptions` have read-only properties, or introduce what would effectively be an identical interface/struct for requests and available devices?